 Preventing Joint Replacement Surgery in Workers' Compensation Claims

-Joint replacement claims are becoming more frequent in workers’ compensation and proving compensability remains challenging.
-As the aging working population has expanded so has been the need for workers’ compensation to pay for the cost of replacing aging joints.
+Joint replacement claims are becoming more frequent in workers’ compensation, and proving compensability remains challenging.
+As the aging working population has expanded, so has the need for workers’ compensation to pay for the cost of replacing aging joints.

 Historically workers’ compensation programs were only liable for specific traumatic injuries.
-The original acts enacted in 1911 were amended the 1940’ and 1950’s to cover occupational conditions and cumulative stress disorders.
+The original acts enacted in 1911 were amended in the 1940s and 1950s to cover occupational conditions and cumulative stress disorders.

 ELIGIBILITY FOR JOINT REPLACEMENTS